 MAKE International’s Head of Design and renowned ceramicist, Keith Brymer Jones, loved Sukie’s story of rescued paper, the earthy, natural aesthetic look of the brand and its potential as a fun new range for MAKE.
 The new Sukie mugs are made from stoneware high in iron so when they are fired they produce a warm, organic feel in keeping with the Sukie brand.
-Each mug features one of Sukie’s friendly forest characters bear mug, fox mug, wolf mug, racoon mug, squirrel mug, wolf mug, cat mug and owl mug all with a trendy exposed glaze line and the embossed Sukie stamp.
+Each mug features one of Sukie’s friendly forest characters bear mug, fox mug, wolf mug, racoon mug, squirrel mug, dog mug, cat mug and owl mug all with a trendy exposed glaze line and the embossed Sukie stamp.

 Nowadays, Darrell and Julia work from their studio on the South coast continuing to innovate new styles of notebook using different printing techniques.
 They’re inspired by the antique printing equipment and book presses in their studio and their huge collection of reference books and ephemera, mostly picked up in flea markets and second-hand bookstores.